Introducing Mailbutler’s Shared Inbox Collaboration Features

 Even though some can be more warm and friendly, business emails are not casual exchanges.
 Professional emails should be actionable and written straightforwardly.

-Take a look at our email etiquette tips to avoid miscommunications in your business correspondence.
+Take a look at our email etiquette tips to avoid miscommunications in your business communication.

 What is email etiquette?

-Email etiquette incorporates social recommendations that affect the way people communicate with each other through email.
+Email etiquette includes social recommendations that affect the way people communicate with each other through email.
 These guidelines can slightly differ by company, industry, and even from one generation to another.

 Nevertheless, the core of proper business email etiquette remains the same: communicate clearly and respectfully.